 What Is An Exchange Rate?

-Put very simply, an exchange rate is what one currency is worth compared to another.
-For example, at the time of writing, £1 is worth $1.52, so a British person heading to the United States could buy $15.19 for £10 British pounds.
-Both the pound and the dollar are reasonably strong currencies – exchanging a stronger currency for a weaker one can result in quite a large net increase of wealth as you travel.
+– exchanging a stronger currency for a weaker one can result in quite a large net increase of wealth as you travel.
 People who started with strong currencies like pounds or dollars may feel tremendously wealthy as they splash the cash in nations with weaker currencies – but everything usually irons out when the depressing moment comes for you to change you currency back and head home.
-Passing, say, ₹500 over the counter and getting $7.56 back is one of the more sobering realities of heading home from a spot of globetrotting!
+Passing,

 How Do Exchange Rates Work?

-Exchange rates work a lot like stock markets – the difference being that people are buying currencies rather than stocks and shares in companies.
-The more people who want to buy and trade in a currency, the more that currency becomes worth.
-Most of us only buy currency when travelling abroad, but on the international trading scene, currency exchange means big money – and potentially big economic fluctuations.
+buy currency when travelling abroad, but on the international trading scene, currency exchange means big money – and potentially big economic fluctuations.
 An American company expanding into Germany, for example, will want to buy a lot of Euros in order to make their operation go smoothly.
 If a lot of American companies do this, the value of the Euro rises enormously.
 Given that money is flying back and forth across the world all the time, and changing currency as it does so, it is hardly surprising that the exchange rates fluctuate as much as they do.
 Currencies are measured in two manners – floating systems and pegged systems.
 The former is usually used by stronger currencies, while weaker currencies favour the latter.

 Floating Systems

 If a currency is measured as a ‘floating system’, it is measured in its own right and on its own merit.
 It is essentially a freelance currency, judged purely upon its own performance and unattached to any other currency.
-In general, larger, stronger currencies which are robust enough to stand alone use floating systems – but the number of ‘free-floating’ currencies is increasing.
-Using a floating system can be risky, as it subjects your currency to potentially quite wild swings and fluctuations.
-However, stronger currencies like the British pound and the Kuwaiti Dinar are generally big enough, solid enough, and stable enough to hold their ground in the storms of the international currency market.
+In general, larger, stronger currencies which are robust enough to stand alone use floating systems –

 Pegged Systems